Nitish313/watchnationpro/_posts/2020-11-04-example-post-one0.md

 If you refer to any of the above, you can notice that the author explains or informs about a particular topic, and they do not impart or say any opinion about it.
 Hence the author will be neutral about the subject.

-Our blog will be covering extensively technical writing, and as a technical writer, you will be e following the expository writing style.
+Our blog will be covering extensively technical writing, and as a technical writer, you will be following the *expository writing* style.

 It is necessary to know about other styles of writing also.
-You can learn more about other skills if you are interested in writing any different types too.
+You can learn more about other skills if you are interested in writing any other writing styles too.

 ### Descriptive Writing Style

-In descriptive writing, the author will be giving a lot of details around a person, place, or event.
-The author's goal is to share details and give readers a sensory experience of what is going on.
-In explanation, what they hear, see, smell, taste, or touch.
+In descriptive writing, as an author you will be giving a lot of details around a person, place, or event.
+The author's goal is to share details and give readers a sensory experience of what is going on (what they hear, see, smell, taste, or touch).

 You can follow a descriptive writing style when you are going to write any of the following.